Home / Publications

 • What residents have noticed - whether they’ve observed any changes to local wildlife and wild places.

-• What they’d like to see - which habitats at risk do they want to see recovered and which wider environmental benefits would they most like to see locally.
+• What they’d like to see - which habitats and species at risk do they particularly want to see recovered and which wider environmental benefits would they most like to see locally.

 How these results will inform the LNRS